A wildfire is an uncontrolled burning of grasslands, brush, or woodlands.

 Nationally, over 75,000 wildfires occur each year.
 Around 90% of forest fires are started by negligent human behavior such as smoking in wooded areas or improperly extinguishing campfires.
 The second most common cause of a wildfire is lightning.

 Fire season in the southeastern United States runs from March through May.

 There are three general patterns of fire spread:

-- Crown Fires - which burn through the top layer of foliage on a tree, known as the canopy or crown fires.
-Crown fires, the most intense type of fire and often the most difficult to contain, need strong winds, steep slopes and a heavy fuel load to continue burning.
+- Crown Fires: burn through the top layer of foliage on a tree, known as the canopy or crown fires.
+Crown fires, the most intense type of fire and often the most difficult to contain, need strong winds, steep slopes, and a heavy fuel load to continue burning.

-- Ground Fires - which burn organic matter in the soil beneath surface litter and are sustained by glowing combustion
+- Ground Fires: burn organic matter in the soil beneath surface litter and are sustained by glowing combustion

-- Surface Fires - which spread with a flaming front and burn leaf litter, fallen branches and other fuels located at ground level
+- Surface Fires: spread with a flaming front and burn leaf litter, fallen branches, and other fuels located at ground level

 The potential for a major fire hazard depends on:

 - Climate (local weather conditions)

 - Debris burning and construction